junli1026/highspot-exercise/README.md

 3. Data persistency

-So far our design is all in memory, that is, the database we are using is in-mempry objects.
-This is good from the perspective of performace, any change will be applied very fast(because everything is in memory).

-But the distvantage is about potential data loss, thinking about if one of the database is down and then we lose all the changes.
+So far our system is all in memory, that is, the database is a list of in-mempry objects.
+This is good from the perspective of performace, any change will be applied very fast.
+But the distvantage is about data loss, thinking about if one of the database is down and then we lose all the changes.

 So we need to solve the data persistency.

 - 3.1 Disk based storage

-Relationaly database.
+Relationaly database is a choise.
 Our data model is very simple in this case, I believe most mature relational database should be enough.

 Nosql is also a good choice, our case doesn't have join operation.

 - 3.2 In-Mempory + Write-Ahead-Log + Sanpshot

-Because of the speciality of this case, we can use in-memory and write-ahead-log and periodly snapshot to achive a high performce datastore.
+Because of the speciality of this case, we can use in-memory and write-ahead-log and periodly snapshot to achieve a high performce datastore.

 That is, for any "change" operation, we first append the opertaion to a WAL, then update the in-memory object.
-We periodly make a snapshot for current store.
-If the system is down, we can revover by Last-Snapshot + Write-Ahead-Log to revover to the right data.
+We periodly make a snapshot for current memory image.
+If the system is down, we can revover by Last-Snapshot + Write-Ahead-Log to revover to the right point.

 4. High write traffic/throughput -- queue/message system

-Let's say we solve all the data capacity issue by sharding and data persistency.
+Let's say we solve all the data capacity issue by sharding and data persistency problem.
 We still need to think about high through/traffic issue.

-Think about if our average daily "change" request is about 100Gb but it is not evenly distributed.
-That is 90Gb of the "change" requrest arrive between 1:00pm --- 2:00pm.
+Think about if our average daily "change" requests are about 100Gb/day, but it is not evenly distributed.
+That is, 90Gb of the equrests arrive between 1:00pm --- 1:30pm.

-Although our system has enough capacity for all data, the high traffic may cause service unavailable problem.
+Although our system has enough capacity, the high traffic may cause service unavailable problem.

-We might need a queue system to buffer the comming request, and digest them.
+We might need a queue system to buffer the comming request, and digest them one by one.

 ```
                                                  | ---- data store 1